Voice-Privacy-Challenge/Voice-Privacy-Challenge-2026/README.md

 * **Speaker embedding normalization:** Updated the evaluation code to use the same normalization procedure as training.

-* **Track 1 trial lists:**: Fixed incorrect labels and duplicate trial pairs in the previous version, which contained only same-gender trials (F-F and M-M).
-The updated trial lists now correctly include both same-gender and cross-gender trials, as specified in the VPC 2026 evaluation plan.
+* **Track 1 trial lists:** Fixed incorrect labels and duplicate pairs.
+After applying a last-wins rule, the previous version effectively followed the same-gender VPC 2024 protocol with correct labels (F-F and M-M only).
+The updated lists now correctly include both same- and cross-gender trials, as specified in the VPC 2026 evaluation plan.

 > [!NOTE]
 > Track 2 trial lists are not affected.